dlops-io/data-labeling/README.md

 # Mushroom App: Data Labeling & Versioning Demo

-## Mushroom App: Data Labeling
-In this tutorial we will setup a data labeling web app to label data for the mushroom app.
-We will use Docker to run everything inside containers.

 ## Prerequisites
 * Have Docker installed
 * Cloned this repository to your local machine with a terminal up and running